sikbrad/PotreeDesktop/README.md

 * Execute PotreeDesktop.bat
 * Drag and Drop a las or laz file to convert and load it.
 * Drag and Drop a previously converted point cloud to load it.

+# What's new in this fork

+* Adding point-index from custom potree converter to desktop viewer.
+* Once clicked, viewer defaults to 'intensity-gradient', for our dataset.